-“Carbon monoxide is a colorless odorless gas that can be quite harmful,” says Dr. Lance Broy.
+“Carbon monoxide is a colorless odorless gas that can be surprisingly harmful,” says Dr. Lance Broy.
 “Initial symptoms can be mistaken for the flu – you can have nausea and fatigue but actually can progress and cause organ damage or even death.”

 Your annual furnace service company can help uncover any troubling problems.
 When you have furnace service completed, your technician should: